 CWE-1232: Improper Lock Behavior After Power State Transition

-The product implements register lock bit protection features with the intent to disable changes to system configuration after the lock is set.
+Register lock bit protection disables changes to system configuration once the bit is set.
 Some of the protected registers or lock bits become programmable after power state transitions (e.g., Entry and wake from low power sleep modes) causing the system configuration to be changeable.

 Devices may allow device configuration controls which need to be programmed after device power reset via a trusted firmware or software module (commonly set by BIOS/bootloader) and then locked from any further modification.
-In hardware design this is commonly implemented using a programmable lock bit, which when set disables writes to a protected set of registers or address regions.
+This action is commonly implemented using a programmable lock bit, which, when set, disables writes to a protected set of registers or address regions.

 After a power state transition, the lock bit is set to unlocked.
 Until the Some common weaknesses that can exist in such a protection scheme is that the lock gets cleared, the values of the protected registers get reset, or the lock become programmable.